herrethan/flipcarousel/README.md

 jQuery Flip Carousel
 ====================

 Flip Carousel is an alternative to an image/content carousel.
-Instead of sliding or cross-fading content, it flips it like a card.
+Instead of sliding or cross-fading content, it flips like a deck of cards.
 It will continually append content behind the scenes with respect to the direction you are flipping.
 It uses lots of cool CSS3 transitions and animations, and *no* JS animation.

 [See a demo here](http://herrmedia.com/projects/flip/)

 Features
 --------
 - Includes a check for inline images and will always preload one page ahead to ensure smooth flipping
-- Randomizer for more organic flipping
+- Randomizer for more organic looking flipping
-- Lots of great flipping
+- Graceful degradation for IE8/9 and JS disabled

 Usage